redhotchilihacker1/Mergen/README.md

 ## Special Thanks

-To our mascot cat Hashcat and his mother J,
+To our mascot cat Hashcat and her mother J,
 To my gang lolo.txt,
 To my beloved family members who supports me in every turn,